Welcome to St Clare's Mental Health and Wellbeing page!

 Supporting Parents Helpfinder (Young Minds)

 Young Minds have created a useful 'Supporting Parents Helpfinder'.
-By answering six questions, parents can find out how to support their child's mental health during the pandemic (and beyond).
+By answering six questions, parents can find out how to support their child's mental health.
 Find the help finder here: https://youngminds.org.uk/supporting-parents-helpfinder/

 When emotions explode (Young Minds)